niuyong1905/niuyong1905.github.io/content/authors/wanglinhao/_index.md

 ---
 # Display name
-title: Linhao Wang
+title: Ying Wang

 # Name pronunciation (optional)
-name_pronunciation: 王林豪
+name_pronunciation: 王莹

 last_name: wang
 authors:
-  - wanglinhao
+  - wangying
 # Is this the primary user of the site?
 superuser: false